Mailman (City Letter Carrier)

 Is there any way to send a letter to be "forwarded" without ever being delivered to the original address?
 I don't know the new address and don't want the letter mistakenly left at the delivery point.

-Asked by "wondering" over 11 years ago
+Asked by "wondering" almost 12 years ago

 If there is a forwarding request on file for a certain name at a certain address, it is possible that the letter would be automatically forwarded to the new addrEss.
 We have an automated system that does this.
 The problem is that it doesn't catch every forwardable letter. it is possible that the letter gets accidentally delivered to the old address.
 One option is to write the letter to the old address and write "please forward" somewhere on the envelope.
 That may alert the carrier that the letter needs to be forwarded.

-Asked by NA about 11 years ago
+Asked by Sandy over 11 years ago

 I'm CCA struggling to meet my sup's 3pm deadline in my 1st wk.
 I was given a RT 85% residntl.
 The sup complained I take 7.5hrs to do a 3hr job.
 They said take a day off but u noted CCA can't be disciplined for too slow but no wrk is like discipline.